About Jeff

 Some Mykonian friends told me if I started sprinkling murders with a message across my adopted country’s tourist paradises, I’d likely be banished, if not hung.
 No one was more amazed than I when my debut novel, Murder in Mykonos (a sort of Mamma Mia setting for a No Country for Old Men story), became Greece’s #1 best selling English-language novel (and a best-seller in Greek, as well).

-It’s been a remarkable journey, punctuated most notably by The New York Times selecting the fourth in my Andreas Kaldis series (Target: Tinos) as one of its five “picks for the beach” while calling the entire series, “thoughtful police procedurals set in picturesque but not untroubled Greek locales;” Left Coast Crime’s nomination of the fifth in the series (Mykonos After Midnight) in 2014 as Best Mystery in a Foreign Setting; a 2016 Barry Award Best Novel Nomination for my seventh in the series (Devil of Delphi); Library Journal selecting my ninth book as “one of the best books of 2018” (An Aegean April); starred reviews and official government citations; and this quote from Fodor’s Greek Islands Travel Guide under a section titled “Mykonos After Dark,” which colleagues say I should consider the equivalent of winning an Oscar: “Some say that after midnight, Mykonos is all nightlife—this throbbing beat is the backdrop to Jeffrey Siger’s popular mystery, Murder in Mykonos.”
+It’s been a remarkable journey, punctuated most notably by The New York Times selecting the fourth in my Andreas Kaldis series (Target: Tinos) as one of its five “picks for the beach” while calling the entire series, “thoughtful police procedurals set in picturesque but not untroubled Greek locales;” Left Coast Crime’s nomination of the fifth in the series (Mykonos After Midnight) in 2014 as Best Mystery in a Foreign Setting; a 2016 Barry Award Best Novel Nomination for my seventh in the series (Devil of Delphi); Library Journal selecting my ninth book as “one of the best books of 2018” (An Aegean April); starred reviews and official government citations; Reader’s Digest honoring me as “one of our new favorite authors” and including my eleventh (A Deadly Twist) and twelfth (One Last Chance) Kaldis novels in separate volumes of its highly regarded Select Editions; and this quote from Fodor’s Greek Islands Travel Guide under a section titled “Mykonos After Dark,” which colleagues say I should consider the equivalent of winning an Oscar: “Some say that after midnight, Mykonos is all nightlife—this throbbing beat is the backdrop to Jeffrey Siger’s popular mystery, Murder in Mykonos.”

 For media interviews and articles about me, please check out the Media page.